-The online movement, led by sites such as tinyhousecommunity.com and the smallhousesociety.net and the Reforesting Scotland Thousand Huts campaign are there to inform, educate and support anybody looking to build a tiny house.
+The online movement, led by sites such as the smallhousesociety.net and the Reforesting Scotland Thousand Huts campaign, are there to inform, educate and support anybody looking to build a tiny house.
 There are even conventions in several states across the US so that people can come together to share their tiny house stories.

-“I like the idea of a family having an opportunity to experience low-impact, off-grid living, as well as having a great time,” he adds.
+“I like the idea of a family having an opportunity to experience low-impact, off-grid living, as well as having a great time,” says Mark Griffiths.
 “Whether you’re under canvas, touring in a campervan or spending a weekend in a tiny house, it’s all an eye-opener about how little stuff we actually need to get by and enjoy ourselves.”

 The media has certainly picked up on the growing fascination for living in small spaces.
 It’s hard to turn on the TV without seeing somebody converting an ice-cream van or a horsebox into a family holiday home.

 “Is it that as our lives today feel more and more complicated that the idea of escaping to a small space and living simply, with no distractions and with nature around you, holds such an appeal?” asks Mark.

 The best tiny houses follow the principles set down by those US pioneers of microhomes, using similar techniques and materials to make them tough and long-lasting.
 Moisture barriers (Guide to Best Moisture Metres) inside and out, and lots of insulation, should mean they’re warm and snug whatever the weather outside.

 The photos of people’s imaginative tiny houses are instantly tempting, but things are rather different in the UK than they are in the Appalachian mountains or the Great Plains of North Dakota.